earthboundkid/flowmatic/README.md

 - Handles a variety of concurrency problems such as heterogenous task groups, homogenous execution of a task over a slice, and dynamic work spawning
 - Aggregates errors
 - Properly propagates panics across goroutine boundaries
-- Has helpers for context cancellation
+- Has helpers for context cancelation
 - Few dependencies
 - Good test coverage